Vehicles, Bicycles, and Parking Lots

 All residents, staff and guests are expected to abide by posted speed limit signs.
 The parking lot area experiences high pedestrian traffic, so it is very important to proceed slowly through the parking lot area.
 Also, the flow of traffic in the parking lot veers to the right upon entrance and moves counter-clockwise through the lot.
 Failure to follow the directional flow of the parking lot is considered a moving violation.

 Reserved Spaces for University Staff and Designated ADA/Disabled Parking

 Unauthorized vehicles parked in reserved parking spaces may be ticketed and/or towed.
 The parking violation fee for this type of offense is $50 for staff and service vehicle spots and $100 for ADA/Disabled accessible spots.

 Student Housing reserves the right to request that residents demonstrate their vehicles are operational by having them start their vehicle and drive it, without mechanical assistance, to be relocated to a different parking spot.
 Vehicles have to be operational to be registered and parked in the Housing lot.
 If a vehicle is determined to not be in operational condition, the registrant may face a $25 per day charge until the vehicle is repaired or removed.
-Residents may work with the Director of Housing and Residence Life to establish a plan of action with deadlines for repairs to be made to avoid unnecessary fines.
+Residents may work with the Director of Residence Life to establish a plan of action with deadlines for repairs to be made to avoid unnecessary fines.

 Report all vehicle accidents, losses, or vandalism to the Housing Desk locations or to the Resident Advisor On-Duty.
 Staff will assist residents with documentation of situations and/or with contacting local law enforcement.
 The University assumes no liability for loss or damage to vehicles parked on the University campus.